 3) The bacteria in raw food is harmful to my dog

 A popular myth when it comes to raw food is that it might contain bacteria that are harmful to dogs.
-Our food is DEFRA approved, manufactured in a clean and healthy environment and we only use premium quality, human grade meat sourced from British, DEFRA approved suppliers.
-Each batch of food we make is laboratory tested for both Salmonella and E.coli as per DEFRA requirements.
-As long as you defrost our food properly, store it in a refrigerator and then use up within 72 hours in addition to following proper hygiene process for preparing raw meat, you won’t encounter any problems.
-Even if your dog were to come into contact with salmonella, the acids in a dog’s stomach (which are strong enough to burn your fingers) would simply kill the vast majority of it off.
-For more information about bacteria and raw feeding please refer to this useful article.
+Our food is DEFRA approved, manufactured in a clean and healthy environment and we only use premium quality, human-grade meat.
+Each batch of food we make is specifically tested for both Salmonella and E.coli as per DEFRA requirements.
+As long as you defrost our food properly, store in a refrigerator and then use up within 72 hours, you won’t encounter any problems.

 4) Raw diets are not balanced

 ProDog Raw is designed to give a dog everything they need for a nutritionally balanced diet.
 Our “complete” range consists of 80% meat (incl.
 10% bone content unless otherwise stipulated) and 20% vegetables.
 We also include superfoods and flaxseed oil, cod liver oil and virgin coconut oil.
-We have options with offal or without dependent on your dog’s requirements.
-Our “pure” range is a complimentary feed for those dog owners who like to tailor their dog’s diet to their own specific needs.
-In addition to this we also offer a range of nutritional supplements and dehydrated raw treats.
+We have options with offal, or without, depending on your dog’s requirements.
+Our “pure” range is a complementary feed for those dog owners who like to tailor their dog’s diet to their own specific needs.

 5) Bone is harmful to dogs